-1. Recommendation

-That Audit Committee receive this report for information and note the contents.
+1. That Audit Committee received this report for information and note the contents

-2. Reasons for Recommendations
+Reasons for Recommendations

-2.1 In order to make Audit Committee aware of the process and the arrangements in place.
+1. In order to make Audit Committee aware of the process and the arrangements in place

-3. Background
+1. Background

-- 3.1 The Wales Audit Office in its audit of the Council's financial accounts for the year ended 31st March 2019 is required to conduct the audit in accordance with the requirements set out in International Standards of Auditing (ISA's). - As part of the requirements of the ISA's the Wales Audit Office seeks views on a number of governance areas impacting upon the audit of accounts relevant to both management and 'those charged with governance'.
+- Audit Wales in its audit of the Councils financial accounts for the year ended 31st March 2020 is required to conduct the audit in accordance with the requirements set out in International Standards of Auditing (ISA's) - 1.2 As part of the requirement of the ISA's Audit Wales seeks views on a number of governance areas impacting upon the audit of accounts relevant both management and "those charged with governance".

-4. Key Issues for Consideration
+2. Key Issues for Consideration

-- 4.1 Those areas of governance where views were sought are identified in Appendices 1 to 3 along with the Council's response and encompass: Matters in Relation to Fraud Appendix 1 Matters in Relation to Laws and Regulations Appendix 2 Matters in Relation to Related Parties Appendix 3 - 4.2 International Standard for Auditing (UK and Ireland) 240 covers auditor's responsibilities relating to fraud in an audit of financial statements. - 4.3 The primary responsibility to prevent and detect fraud rests with both management and 'those charged with governance', which for the Vale of Glamorgan Council is the Council.
-Management, with the oversight of the full Council and Audit Committee, should ensure there is a strong emphasis on fraud prevention and deterrence and create a culture of honest and ethical behaviour, reinforced by active oversight by those charged with governance. - 4.4 International Standard for Auditing (UK and Ireland) 250 covers auditor's responsibilities to consider the impact of laws and regulations in an audit of financial statements. - 4.5 Management, with the oversight of the Audit Committee, is responsible for ensuring that the Council's operations are conducted in accordance with laws
+- 2.1 Those areas of governance where views were sought are identified in appendices one to three along with the Councils response and encompass - Matters in relation to fraud Appendix 1 - Matters in relation to laws and regulations Appendix 2 - Matters in relation to related parties Appendix 3 - 2.2 International Standard for Auditing (UK and Ireland) 240 covers auditor's responsibilities relating to fraud in an audit of financial statements.
+The primary responsibility to prevent and detect fraud rests with both management and those charged with governance which for the Vale of Glamorgan Council is the Council.
+Management, with the oversight of the Full Council and Audit Committee, should ensure there is a strong emphasis on fraud prevention and deterrence and create a culture of honest and ethical behaviour, reinforced by active oversight by those charged with governance. - 2.3 International Standard for Auditing (UK and Ireland) 250 covers auditor's responsibilities to consider the impact of laws and regulations in an audit of financial statements.
+Management, with the oversight of the Audit Committee, is responsible for ensuring that the Council's operations are conducted in accordance with laws and regulations, including compliance with those that determine the reported amounts and disclosures in the financial statements. - 2.4 External auditors are responsible for obtaining reasonable assurance that the financial statements are free from material misstatement due to fraud or error, taking into account the appropriate legal and regulatory framework.

-- and regulations, including compliance with those that determine the reported amounts and disclosures in the financial statements. - 4.6 External auditors are responsible for obtaining reasonable assurance that the financial statements are free from material misstatement due to fraud or error, taking into account the appropriate legal and regulatory framework. - 4.7 International Standard for Auditing (UK and Ireland) 550 covers auditor's responsibilities relating to related party relationships and transactions. - 4.8 The nature of related party relationships and transactions may, in some circumstances, give rise to higher risks of material misstatement of the financial statements than transactions with unrelated parties. - 4.9 Because related parties are not independent of each other, many financial reporting frameworks establish specific accounting and disclosure requirements for related party relationships, transactions and balances to enable users of the financial statements to understand their nature and actual or potential effects on the financial statements.
+- 2.5 International Standard for Auditing (UK and Ireland) 550 covers auditors responsibilities relating to related party relationships and transactions.
+The nature of related party relationships and transactions may, in some circumstances, give rise to higher risks of material misstatement of the financial statements than transactions with unrelated parties. - 2.6 Because related parties are not independent of each other, many financial reporting frameworks established specific accounting and disclosure requirements for related party relationships, transactions and balances to enable users of the financial statements to understand their nature and actual or potential effects on the financial statements.
 An understanding of the entity's related party relationships and transactions is relevant to the auditor's evaluation of whether one or more fraud risk factors are present as required by ISA (UK and Ireland) 240, because fraud may be more easily committed through related parties.

-5. How do proposals evidence the Five Ways of Working and contribute to our Well-being Objectives?
+3. How do proposals evidence the Five Ways of Working and contribute to our Well-being Objectives?

-Providing this information helps to demonstrate how the Council ensures that laws & regulations are complied with including the Well Being of Future Generations Act which sets out the 5 ways of working.
+3.1 Providing this information helps to demonstrate how the Council ensures that laws and regulations are complied with including the Well Being of Future Generations Act which sets out the five ways of working.

-6. Resources and Legal Considerations
+4. Resources and Legal Considerations